Thermatix/boxSDK/readme.md

 ##Other functions

-The purpose of the method layer is to make using the client easier, you don't need to use it to make use of the client but it makes using the box API easier.
+The purpose of the method layer is to make using the client easier, you don't need to use it to make use of the client but it makes using the box API easier and they contain helper functions so you don't have to do so much.

 They're implemented one by one from top to bottom from in the same order as the function listing on the doc website, so when it says up to, it means all functions up to that one specified are implemented.

 At the moment the only functions implemented are:

 - Folder (all functions)
-- Files (all functions)(upload is partially supported via file from server and fata in binary format, can't directly stream from form)
+- Files (all functions)(upload is partially supported via file from server and fata in binary format, can't directly stream from form but from files and data only streams)
 - Collaborations (all functions)
 - Users(all Functions)